 Animal rescuer dies while trying to save parrot

-An animal rescuer lost his life while trying to save a parrot entangled in electric wires in Dhaka's Keraniganj area.
+An animal rescuer lost his life while trying to save a parrot entangled in electric wires in Dhaka's Keraniganj.

-The incident happened in Hasnabad Insaf Bazar area of South Keraniganj around 6:00pm yesterday.
+The incident happened in Hasnabad Insaf Bazar area of South Keraniganj around 6:00pm on Thursday.

 Two other members of the voluntary organisation "RobinHood The Animal Rescuer" were injured in the incident.